BasPieren/web-app-from-scratch-18-19/README.md

 - [X] Make use of `localStorage`.
 - [X] Split code into modules.
-- [ ] .

 ## Description 📝
 During this course I created a web app from scratch, so without any frameworks or libraries, using HTML, CSS and Javascript.
 The data I use comes from the [Star Wars API](#api-).
-For now it only displays data from the API which is requested using `fetch()`.
+The user has the ability to navigate to the detail page of each Star Wars movie.
+The Detail page shows the episode number, title, opening crawl, release date and producer.

 ## Installing 🔍
 To install this application enter the following into your terminal: